haileyhendrickson/EIA/README.md

 ## Use
-Download .exe file to local machine, open it, and enjoy!
+1. Download the `.exe` file
+2. Run the application
+3. Select your report type
+4. Choose date range
+5. Click "Generate Report"
+6. Export to Excel

 ## Running on a Local Machine:
 - python -m venv venv  # create a new env